Weeks-UNC/longleaf-dotfiles/README.md

 --------------------------------------------------------------------------------
 This repository is for anything that simplifies Longleaf set-up.
 It contains:
 - convenient aliases, functions, and environment variables
+- An anaconda environment that will work with all of our MaP software.
 - installation scripts and template SLURM submission scripts for common software
+- A pipeline which submits Shapemapper, Ringmapper, Pairmapper, arcPlot, Dancemapper, and foldClusters in parallel as seperate SLURM jobs.
+- A script to deduplicate samples prior to running the MaP pipeline.

 Before starting:
 --------------------------------------------------------------------------------